gnames/gnfinder-dict/README.md

 . .env && canonical.rb -- goes to Global Names Index and fetches all data

+You will need to create list of canonicals as well ad `data/canonicals.txt`.
+Note that the canonicals are only from 'curated' data.

 dict.rb -- creates csv files for dictionaries

 filter.rb -- creates dictionaries from canonicals, csv files, and black/grey